-I have several friends right now that are looking for a new home or preparing for a move in this intense and busy Portland housing market.
+I have several friends right now that are looking for a new home or preparing for a move in this intense and busy Seattle housing market.

 Moving can be a cause of disorganization – specifically situational disorganization*.
 We know moving adds extra tasks on top of an already busy schedule.
 And understandably all your other important work doesn’t take a break during a move (like jobs, family commitments, childcare, meal prep and planning, etc.).

 I love helping clients get ready for a move and unpacking their new home.
 Here are some tips to keep things on track during your move and reduce the stress that can come along with it.
 Want help during your next move?
 Reach out to talk more or schedule your in-home consultation with moving checklist and action plan.

 Identify the goals of getting your home ready to sell.
 What areas need to be organized in order to maximize the full potential of your home and increase the selling price?
 The National Association of Realtors recommends that “at a minimum, homeowners should conduct a thorough cleaning, haul out clutter, make sure the home is well-lit and fix any major aesthetic issues.”
 Additionally, Realtors® believe that buyers most often offer a 1 to 5 percent increase on the value of a staged, organized home.

 Decide what you’re going to keep and what you’re going to let go of.
 For the items that are leaving, decide and make arrangements for those that will be donated, sold or given away.
 Sorting and reducing belongings before the move will save time and money during the move so you’re not paying to move extra things you don’t need or want in your new home.

 Decide on how you’re going to store the stuff that is going with you, but not serving you during the selling process.
 Is there a staging area in your home (i.e. basement) or will you need to arrange for a pod or offsite storage?